Lovely-XPP/Dell-Latitude-E7480-Hackintosh/README.md

 - [x] (unsure, associated with your apple account) iMessage and Facetime
 - [x] miniDP and HDMI with digital audio passthrough(If you experience cursor lags, try turning on and off one of the displays.)
 - [x] Keyboard and Trackpad (support Multitouch gestures)
-- [x] Airdrop , Handoff , Sidecar and Airplay(Airplay is only support for macOS12)
+- [x] Airdrop , Handoff , Sidecar and Airplay (These features are only for Brcmcom wireless card, and Airplay is only support for macOS12)
 - [x] SD Card Reader

 </details>